netlands/PhotoSync/README.md

 ![How to use](./art/help.png)

-## Create an executable using Electron
+## Optional: Create an executable using Electron
 Install **Electron** and **Electron Packager**

     npm install --save-dev electron